JuliustheCreator/gt-notify/README.md

 # GT Notify

-This is a class avaliability program I made to check for seat openings (not waitlist seats).
+This is a class avaliability program I made last semester to check for seat openings (not waitlist seats).
 Sends you an email when a seat opens in a class.
 Similar to NotifyGT and Coursicle but can monitor multiple classes for free and updates much more quickly.

 ## Setup